shivshankardayal/full-website/algebra/source/quadratic-equations.rst

 (i) When :math:`D < 0`

     In this case both roots :math:`\alpha` and :math:`\beta` will be either complex numbers or imaginary depending on whether :math:`b` is zero or not as discriminant is imaginary.
-These roots are conjugate of each other.
+These roots are conjugate of each other which you can verify easily.
 (ii) When :math:`D = 0`

      In this case both roots will be equal.